knpuniversity/symfony4/sfcasts/encore/production.md

 *Now* we have a *very* different `build/` directory.
 First, all of the names are bit obfuscated.
 Before, we had names that included things like `app~vendor`, which kind of exposed the internal structure of what entry points we had and how they're sharing data.
-No *huge* deal, but that's gone: gone, replaced by these numbered files.
+No *huge* deal, but that's gone: replaced by these numbered files.

 Also, if you look inside any of these, they're now totally minified and won't have the sourcemap at the bottom.
-You *will* still see these license headers - that's there for legal reasons, though you *can* configure them to removed.
+You *will* still see these license headers - that's there for legal reasons, though you *can* configure them to be removed.
 Those are the only comments that are left in these final files.

 And *even* though all the filenames just changed, we instantly move over, refresh,